lakudo/raku/content/post/text-only-websites.md

 - [Lobsters](https://lobste.rs/) - A technology-focused community centered around link aggregation and discussion
 - [Hacker News](https://news.ycombinator.com/news) - A social news website focusing on computer science and entrepreneurship.
 - [Reddit](https://old.reddit.com/) - Reddit .compact view
-- [Twitter](https://mobile.twitter.com) - A faster, data friendly way to use Twitter
+- [Twitter](https://mobile.twitter.com) - A faster, data friendly way to use Twitter-
 - [Medium](https://medium.com/) - A place to read and write big ideas and important stories
+- [AskHistorians](https://go.goso.workers.dev/-----https://www.reddit.com/r/AskHistorians) - All things history.
+Quality of discussions are way better than on most other subreddits.
+Highly moderated

 ## Other
-- [SlateStarCodex](http://slatestarcodex.com) - Endlessly interesting and thought provoking.
 - [Weather](http://wttr.in) - Tthe right way to check the weather.
 - [Wikipedia](https://wikipedia.org/) - A free online encyclopedia with the aim to allow anyone to edit articles
 - [DuckDuckGo](https://duckduckgo.com/lite) - A lite version of duckduckgo.com